fengb/zee_alloc/README.md

 - Debugging — this library probably will never do a good job identifying errors.
-  Zig has a great [debug allocator](https://github.com/andrewrk/zig-general-purpose-allocator) in the works, and any program should be able to swap allocations
+  Zig has a great [debug allocator](https://github.com/andrewrk/zig-general-purpose-allocator) in the works, and zig programs should be able to easily swap allocators.
 - Compact memory — fixed allocation blocks are used for speed and simplicity.
   Memory usage will never be optimum unless the underlying algorithm completely changes